bartkozal/hocus-pocus/docs/rwd.md

 Define custom breakpoints as `$rwd-map` variable.
 You can provide values with one or two sizes.

-Each breakpoint gets width and visibility helpers.
+Each breakpoint gets width, spacing and visibility helpers.

 ```scss
 $rwd-type: desktop-first;